 Reason it sucks: This ” just curious” question may be taken as an insult, and very hurtful.
 Obviously, the kiddo is American if born in America and so on.

 7. Why aren’t her ears pierced yet?

 Reason it sucks: If you think all female babies should have pierced ears by 6 months to a year, that’s fine, but it has nothing to do with someone else’s baby.
-I personally chose not to pierce my daughter’s ears because it’s her body and I want her to make that choice someday rather than burden her with the responsibility of caring for pierced ears when she may not even had wanted them had she gotten the choice.
-I was also concerned abut dealing with it while she was teething and in a pain a lot.
+I personally chose not to pierce my daughter’s ears because it’s her body and I want her to make that choice someday rather than burden her with the responsibility of caring for pierced ears when she may not even have wanted them had she gotten the choice.
+I was also concerned about dealing with it while she was teething and in pain a lot.